paulmcheng/paulmcheng.github.io/_posts/3000-09-01-experience-software-support.md

 #### Experience

-- Managed the technical and business support teams for our in-house financial risk modelling software.
+- Managed software support for an in-house financial risk modelling software on over 100 pension schemes in the UK and Europe.
-- It was deployed on over 100 pension schemes in the UK and Europe.
+- Managed both the technical and business teams to support normal operation of the system.

-#### Business results
+#### Results

-- Provided professional technical support to end user including actuaries and investment consultants by email, phone and in person from across the UK offices.
+- Provided professional technical support to end user including actuaries and investment consultants by email, phone and in person from across the UK and overseas offices.